Tillman Hall – Clemson, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Tillman Hall

-Clemson University was founded in the late 1800s by Thomas Clemson.
+Clemson University was founded in the late 1800s following the death of Thomas Clemson.
 Born in Philadelphia, Clemson was a champion of agricultural affairs and farming.
-He moved to South Carolina when he married Anna Calhoun, daughter of South Carolina’s famous statesman, John Calhoun.
+He moved to South Carolina when he married Anna Calhoun, daughter of South Carolina’s famous statesman, John C. Calhoun.

-SCIWAY contributor Gary Dubose notes that “Tillman Hall, built in the 1890s, is the classic symbol of Clemson University.
+Long-time contributor Gary Dubose tells us, “Tillman Hall, built in the 1890s, is the classic symbol of Clemson University.
 The building is named for Ben Tillman, the governor of South Carolina who (along with Thomas Clemson) was instrumental in the founding of what was then Clemson College.”

 Dubose adds, “The interior of the building has been rebuilt a couple of times.
 The first was after it was gutted by a fire only a few years after being constructed.
 The second time was in the 1980s when the building was extensively renovated.”